 The Most Common Retirement Mistake (and How to Fix It)

+Are you making these common retirement mistakes?
 Having a nest egg is important to U.S. workers, and we do our best to stash away funds for our golden years.
 However, an estimated 46% Americans are missing out on thousands of dollars every year with this major blunder: using a regular savings account instead of investing in a retirement plan.
 Here’s why using a basic savings account could be catastrophic to your retirement plans, and how to save for retirement the smart way.

-Why shouldn’t you use a savings account for your retirement funds?
+A big retirement mistake is using a savings account for your retirement funds?

 You can’t invest money that’s sitting in savings.